steveseguin/fair-competition-platform-markets-act/README.md

 1. **"Market Platform":** Refers to any physical or digital venue, device, or ecosystem, including but not limited to app stores, e-commerce sites, physical retail spaces, electronic devices, and software ecosystems, where goods or services are offered or accessed.
 This includes platforms where a controlling entity and/or multiple third-party entities offer or sell goods or services, and platforms or devices where a controlling entity may offer exclusive goods, services, or functionalities.
 2. **"Controlling Entity"**: Refers to any person or entity that has control over a Market Platform.
 3. **"Competitor"**: Refers to any person or entity other than the controlling entity that offers or seeks to offer goods or services on the Market Platform.
-4. **"Open Access":** Refers to the principle of allowing access to a Market Platform for all competitors.
+4. **"Open Access":** Refers to the principle of allowing all entities, including competitors, to access and utilize a Market Platform without undue barriers or discriminatory practices.
+This principle does not inherently include the full range of competitive restrictions imposed by this act, such as the prohibition of competing on the same platform.
+Instead, Open Access focuses on ensuring that the platform is accessible and usable by third parties in a fair and non-discriminatory manner, especially during a transitional period before full compliance with the act is required.

 ## Section 4: Prohibition of Unfair Competitive Practices
 ### (a) General Prohibition: